wasimaftab/technical-questions/README.md

 All the questions are designed in a way that the answers would be very short, as the questions aren't to test your problem solving skills in a complex scenario, but rather to test your understanding of the relevant concept.

-For example, simple questions like spotting an error should only take a few seconds to spot the issue and another few seconds to verbally elaborate if you understand the underlying concept.
-Questions requiring a more open-ended answers should still only take a few minutes to verbally explain the core underlying concepts.
+For example, simple questions like spotting an error should only take a few seconds to spot the issue and another few minute to verbally elaborate if you understand the underlying concept.
+Questions requiring a more open-ended answer should still only take a few minute to verbally explain the core underlying concepts.